 Am I saying that sitting around and moaning about your situation or throwing yourself a pity party is likely making it worse?
 Yes.
 Yes I am.

 Those thoughts that you’re having – the ones telling you that it will never get better so why bother trying – will lead to you and your family staying stuck in the same place that you are right now.
 You won’t grow.
-Your personal budget will always be in trouble.
+Your personal budget (Six Dollar Family) will always be in trouble.
 You will never build wealth and you will likely work until the day you die since you have no retirement in place.
 You will allow your doubts and fears to convince you to stay sitting still in that same financial hole for the rest of your lie.

 What’s the point of all this?